CMU-17-214/f2023/assignments/hw5.md

 * [ ] [10 points] The backend successfully completes computations and provides the results through the API.
 * [ ] [5 points] The backend rejects additional new jobs when processing 5 jobs concurrently with HTTP error code 503
 * [ ] [5 points] The backend correctly limits concurrency to at most 5 concurrent requests each to Wikipedia and Google.
-* [ ] [5 points] The backend can process images before finishing gathering all images from all topics.
+* [ ] [5 points] The backend can process images after images are identified from a topic, independent of other topics also to be analyzed.

 Error handling: